A1 · BeginnerEnglish

 Tip: Short answers are common and correct.
 Always match can / can’t.

-• Use can for abilities now or generally.
+• Use can for ability (in general or at the moment).

 Examples: